 - A.R.
-18. Officials should make themselves available before the game to clarify questionable construction of any crosse.
+19. Officials should make themselves available before the game to clarify questionable construction of any crosse.
 A crosse found to be illegal may not be used in the game unless the necessary adjustments are made to make the crosse legal. - A.R.
-19. During the game, an official inspects a player's equipment and finds that his crosse is of illegal length (i.e., it measures less than 40 inches; greater than 42 inches but less than 52 inches; or greater than 72 inches).
+20. During the game, an official inspects a player's equipment and finds that his crosse is of illegal length (i.e., it measures less than 40 inches; greater than 42 inches but less than 52 inches; or greater than 72 inches).
 RULING: The crosse is removed from the game.
 A three-minute nonreleasable penalty must be served. - A.R.
-20. During the game, an official inspects the equipment of a player and finds the head of the player's crosse is less than 6 inches (inside measurement) and the pocket is deeper than that allowed by rule.
+21. During the game, an official inspects the equipment of a player and finds the head of the player's crosse is less than 6 inches (inside measurement) and the pocket is deeper than that allowed by rule.
 RULING: The crosse is removed from the game.
 A three-minute nonreleasable penalty must be served. - A.R.
-21. During the game, an official inspects the equipment of a player and finds that the longitudinal weaving of the crosse is not firmly attached to the bottom edge of the throat-stop construction.
-RULING: A one-minute nonreleasable penalty must be served.
-The crosse, if adjusted, may be returned to the game. - A.R.
-22. During the game, an official asks A1 for his crosse so the official can inspect it.
+22 During the game, an official asks A1 for his crosse so the official can inspect it.
 Before A1 hands the crosse to the official, he adjusts the strings or jams his crosse into the ground.
 RULING: A one-minute nonreleasable unsportsmanlike conduct penalty for pulling on the strings or jamming the head of the crosse into the ground shall be charged.
 If a goal was scored by A1 before the adjusting or jamming and play has not restarted, the goal does not count. - A.R.
 23. During the crosse inspection, the officials discover that the ball does not roll freely from the pocket, with the ball either remaining in the pocket when the head is rotated toward the ground and held horizontally or the ball sticking momentarily before rolling out.
 RULING: Three-minute nonreleasable penalty and the stick is removed from the game whether the ball is being held by the head or by the stringing.
 (Exception: If the pocket is too deep and the officials feel that the pocket depth is the reason the ball will not release, a one-minute nonreleasable penalty may be assessed and the crosse, if adjusted, may be returned to the game.) - A.R.
 24. A1 scores.
 Before the next whistle, it is discovered that A1 was playing with an illegal crosse.
 RULING: The goal does not count.
-A1 serves a one- or three-minute nonreleasable penalty.
+A1 serves a one- or three-minute nonreleasable penalty. - A.R.

-- A.R.
 25. A1 scores a goal by kicking the ball into the goal.
 Before the next whistle, Team B's head coach requests an equipment inspection on A1.
 RULING: If the crosse is found to be illegal, the goal does not count.
 A1 serves a one- or three-minute nonreleasable penalty. - A.R.
 26. A1 scores.
 Before the next whistle, Team B's head coach requests an equipment inspection on A2, the player who fed A1 for the score.
 RULING: Even if the crosse is found to be illegal, the goal counts.
-A2 serves a one- or three-minute nonreleasable penalty, if the crosse is found to be illegal. - A.R.
+A2 serves a one- or three-minute nonreleasable penalty, if the crosse is found to be illegal.

+A.R.
 27. A1 scores a goal.
 After scoring, A1 pulls the strings on his crosse to alter the pocket.
 RULING: The goal does not count, one-minute nonreleasable penalty on A1.
 This action is clearly against the intent of the crosse rules.
 This is a violation whether or not a stick check is requested by an official.